Letter of Recommendation from a DO. A letter from an MD CANNOT be accepted in lieu of a DO letter.

 7000 Chad Colley Blvd.

 Official MCAT scores from no later than January 1, 2017.

-While most students who matriculate into ARCOM will have a bachelor’s degree or higher, at a minimum, each applicant that matriculates must have completed 90 hours or three-fourths of the required credits for a degree from a college or university accredited by a regional accrediting body recognized by the United States Department of Education to be considered for an interview.
-In addition, the student must complete all the required courses as established by ARCOM before matriculation.
+Minimum of 90 credit hours or three-fourths of the required credits for a degree from a college or university accredited by a regional accrediting body recognized by the United State Department of Education.

 ARCOM does not have a set minimum GPA or MCAT score as we conduct a holistic review of applicant materials taking into consideration all factors that might indicate an applicant is a fit for our mission.
-While competition dictates that most students will have an overall GPA > 3.5 and science GPAs > 3.4, respectively, which reflect greater opportunity for success with the curriculum and national board examinations, students with GPAs below these averages may be considered.
+While competition dictates that most students will have an overall GPA > 3.5, science GPA > 3.4, and 500+ MCAT respectively, which reflect greater opportunity for success with the curriculum and national board examinations, students with GPAs below these averages may be considered.
 The upper division grades in the sciences are scrutinized by the faculty in making admission decisions.

 |Biological Science||8 semester hours|

 |Inorganic Chemistry with Laboratory (8 hours of general/college chemistry will fulfill this requirement)||8 semester hours|

 These basic requirements must be taken for credit and passed at an accredited college or university prior to matriculation.
 Foreign coursework cannot be used to meet this requirement.
 It is strongly encouraged that applicants have a broad education background that includes behavioral science and the humanities, along with a proficiency in scientific problem solving, critical thinking and writing.